Beamery announces platform to help HR recruit and retain talent – TechCrunch

 The solution also involves linking to other enterprise systems, so there is a middleware piece that enables companies to connect to other tools.
 Saidov said that prior to today’s announcement, the company offered the CRM and middleware pieces, but it recognized all along that it needed a more complete solution.
 It just took some time and money to develop it.

 If you’re wondering how this could work with LinkedIn, he says that it co-exists with it.
-Just as sales people might find prospects in LinkedIn, then manage the customer relationship in a CRM tool, recruiters can find candidates in LinkedIn and manage the recruitment process in Beamery.
+Just as salespeople might find prospects in LinkedIn, then manage the customer relationship in a CRM tool, recruiters can find candidates in LinkedIn and manage the recruitment process in Beamery.
 (One of the company’s investors includes Microsoft Ventures.
 Microsoft bought LinkedIn in 2016 for $26.2 billion.)

-The company has raised $40 million so far, according to Saidov, and today it has 160 employees based in London with offices in San Francisco and Austen.
+The company has raised $40 million so far, according to Saidov, and today it has 160 employees based in London, with offices in San Francisco and Austen.